+353 56 7721122 LOCATION

 As well as world-renowned festivals such as Kilkenny Arts Festival and The Cat Laughs Comedy Festival, there are many smaller events happening throughout the year in both city and county.
 From horse-racing to conker festivals, it’s a great way to experience some local fun and creativity.

 Once the medieval capital of Ireland, the city has a rich medieval heritage visible though its narrow streetscapes; its historical buildings and landmarks.

 One of the best and unique features of Kilkenny is its compactness allowing you explore everything it has to offer on foot, just be sure to allow yourself enough time to experience it all.
 Enjoy our city!

-Kilkenny Castle, overlooking the banks of the river Nore, has been an important site since Strongbow or Richard de Clare, 2nd Earl of Pembroke constructed the first castle on the site, a wooden structure, in the 12th century.
-Highlights include The Medieval Room, The Drawing Room and The Chinese Bedroom.
-Tours of Kilkenny Castle are available year round, though it can be very busy during the summer so booking is advisable.
-Guided and self-guided tours are possible, depending on the time of year.
+Kilkenny Castle overlooks the banks of the River Nore.
+Strongbow or Richard de Clare, Second Earl of Pembroke constructed the first castle in the 12th century.
+Visit the Medieval Room, the Drawing Room, and the Chinese Bedroom.
+Tours available year round.
+Booking in summer and busy seasons is recommended.
+Guided and self-guided tours are available, depending on time of year.

 Medieval Mile is one of the top tourist attractions in Kilkenny.
 The allocated Medieval Mile Pass is your ticket to the past.
 It includes discounts in various cafes and restaurants along the Mile and is available at reception for €39.00.